erikwaskiewicz/somatic_db_prototype/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ___________________________________________________________________________________________________________________________________________
 ## Checklist
-< Place an X in the appropriate boxes >
+< Place an X in the appropriate boxes, if not applicable state N/A >

 - [ ] Is the test data easily accesible?
 - [ ] Has the pipeline/software been run end to end by the tester?